openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PrivateZoneID is the Hosted Zone ID where all the DNS records that are only
-available internally to the cluster exist.</p>
+<p>privateZoneID is the Hosted Zone ID where all the DNS records that are only available internally to the cluster exist.
+This field is optional and mainly leveraged in cloud environments where the DNS records for the .baseDomain are created by controllers in this zone.
+Once set, this value is immutable.</p>
 </td>
 </tr>
 </tbody>